Irish rental income

 • in between renting out the property as long as you do not live in it during that time.

-Please see the manual Part 04-08-06 for further information on the deduction of Mortgage Interest.
+Please see the Tax and Duty Manual Part 04-08-06 for further information on the deductability of Loan Interest.

-Please see the manual Part 04-08-10 for further information on registering tenancies with the RTB.
+Please see the Tax and Duty manual Part 04-08-10 for further information on registering tenancies with the RTB.

 Capital allowances